-During the physical exam, your doctor may ask you to move in certain ways to check for pain and evaluate your range of motion (active range of motion).
-Your doctor might then ask you to relax your muscles while he or she moves your arm (passive range of motion).
+During the physical exam, a health care provider might ask you to move your arm in certain ways.
+This is to check for pain and see how far you can move your arm (active range of motion).
+Then you might be asked to relax your muscles while the provider moves your arm (passive range of motion).
 Frozen shoulder affects both active and passive range of motion.

 Frozen shoulder can usually be diagnosed from signs and symptoms alone.
-But your doctor may suggest imaging tests — such as X-rays or an MRI — to rule out other problems.
+But imaging tests — such as X-rays, ultrasound or MRI — can rule out other problems.

 These exercises may improve your shoulder's range of motion.
 Let your arm hang down like a pendulum, and then gently swing it back and forth or in circles.
 Pretend your fingers are your feet and walk your fingers up a wall.

 Most frozen shoulder treatment involves controlling shoulder pain and preserving as much range of motion in the shoulder as possible.

 Pain relievers such as aspirin and ibuprofen (Advil, Motrin IB, others) can help reduce pain and inflammation associated with frozen shoulder.
 In some cases, a health care provider might prescribe stronger pain-relieving and anti-inflammatory drugs.